 One reason the price stays in line is that the location isn’t sitting inside one of the posh resort areas in Wailea – but folks who’ve been to Maui know that actually matters very little because Maui is very small.
 You can be at any part of South Maui from here within minutes.
 All beaches in Maui are public, so in ten minutes you can be sitting at the same beach Paris Hilton lounges on (that would be Wailea Beach, by the way) but without the “on Wailea Beach” price tag.
 There are also several beaches within walking distance, including a small, pretty beach right across the street.

-The beach across the street, Kalepolepo Beach Park, is uncrowded and totally under the radar of most tourists.
-It is a perfect place to watch the whales in season – in fact it is the site for the recently upgraded Hawaiian Islands Humpback Whale National Marine Sanctuary learning center.
+There are two beaches across the street that are both off the radar of most tourists.
+Waipu’ilani Beach is a long white sand and coral beach protected by reef.
+Kalepolepo Beach Park, to the north is uncrowded and is the site for the recently upgraded Hawaiian Islands Humpback Whale National Marine Sanctuary learning center.
 It is also home to culturally significant and the most accessible ancient Hawaiian fishpond in Maui.
-This is a great beach to escape touristy crowds, have dinner or drinks while you witch the sunset, or strike up a down-to-earth conversation with a local family.
+Both are great beaches of convenience for when you want to escape touristy crowds, have dinner or drinks while you witch the sunset, or strike up a down-to-earth conversation with a local family.

 The totally misnamed “Kihei Resort” condo complex is a low-profile residential garden-style complex built around a tropical garden courtyard setting.
 Not a true resort by any stretch of the imagination (in fact most units are resident occupied.)